Nalipp/Stat-su/README.md

   xblink TotalTime in timerScreen after time submit only xfade in screen color on timerScreen start to stop

+  xclean up timerScreenCpt conditional statements

+  xfix timeslip update in summary by reloading all timeslips on summary page load

   /-- current

-  turn timerScreenCpt sloppy code into conditional statement

   transistion between archived and unarchived